 Value of an Internship

-The value of an internship is in exploring career possibilities, developing contacts and extending and obtaining new skills and insights.
-Our team works throughout the students' first year to direct them toward the best internship given their career interests.
-Interns have worked all over the world in a wide scope of jobs that transcend their specialties.
+Internships allow students to explore career possibilities, develop contacts, learn new skills and expand on existing experience.
+Our team works throughout our students' first year to direct them toward the best internships given their specific career interests.
+Interns have worked all over the world in a wide scope of jobs and specialties.

 Yasamin Aftahi, MIA ‘20

 “My summer internship was with DARE Women’s Foundation, an NGO that works to empower women in the rural villages of Northern Tanzania through educational trainings, microloans and teaching entrepreneurial skills.
 Their main project involves teaching women and girls to sew sanitary pads for both personal use and hygiene education, as well as a means of individual income.
 I was able to help the organization expand its outreach, creating a starter media package with brochures, business cards, a newsletter template and photography.
 I also drafted grant applications and helped streamline communication with potential donors.”